Ōmiwa Shrine: Architecture

 Decorations in the form of Borromean rings are found throughout the shrine's buildings.
 This ornamentation symbolizes the three rings, as "Miwa" is written with the kanji for "three" (三) and "ring" (輪).

 Built in 1984, at 32 m the torii on its sandō is the second highest in Japan.
 The shrine also has a great shime torii, an ancient form of gate made only with two posts and a rope called shimenawa.
 It is one of few shrines that has a "triple-torii" (miwa torii) on its grounds.
-This gate is also one of the few to actually have doors, which bar access to the mountain it enshrines.
+This gate is also one of the few to actually have doors, which bar access to the mountain it enshrines (though Mount Miwa is publicly accessible by same-day arrangement with the Sai Jinja office).

 The buildings at Ōmiwa Shrine are a mix of structures built from ancient times to the Edo period.